google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 To test the OpenGL drivers on a
-Mac, Linux, or Windows desktop device, download the latest `gles-desktop-worker-1.0.jar` from the [releases page](glsl-fuzz-releases.md).
+Mac, Linux, or Windows desktop device, download the latest `gles-desktop-worker-1.0.jar` file from the [releases page](glsl-fuzz-releases.md).

 You will need to create a `token.txt` file in the same directory